Dr Maxine Kuczawski (she/her)

 -

-With a background in epidemiology, I joined the University of Sheffield in 2011 and have since managed and contributed to numerous research projects and health service evaluations.
-These include patient-reported outcome measures for hip and knee surgery, anticoagulation management in emergency departments, large-scale patient data linkage (CUREd database), and virtual wards (hospital at home).
+With a background in epidemiology, I joined the University of Sheffield in 2011 and have since managed and contributed to a wide range of research projects and health service evaluations.
+These include work on patient-reported outcome measures for hip and knee surgery, anticoagulation management in emergency departments, large-scale patient data linkage (the CUREd database), and virtual wards (hospital at home).

 - Qualifications